gh228df/4-in-a-row-AI/README.md

 # AIn.bin encoding

-Cache Size: The first 64 bits indicate the size of the cache.
+Cache Size: The first 64 bits indicate the size of the cache.<br>
-Cached Positions: Following the cache size, positions for both players are stored as 64-bit unsigned variables.
+Cached Positions: Following the cache size, positions for both players are stored as 64-bit unsigned variables <br>
-Best Moves: The remaining part of the file contains best moves represented as 16-bit unsigned variables.
+Best Moves: The remaining part of the file contains best moves represented as 16-bit unsigned variables.<br>